Gain Control Over Negative Self-Talk

 “I’m always messing things up.”

-“No one ever wants to be with me.”
+“No one wants to be with me.”

 For those with ADD, these types of negative beliefs are common.
 They become ingrained from experiencing continual frustrations at school and work, the cruel things that others say during moments of frustration, and from the bullying that many children with ADD endure.

-It’s important that ADD people learn to gain control over these thoughts because how we think “moment by moment” has a huge impact on how we behave in the future!
+It’s important that ADD people learn to gain control over these thoughts because how we think moment by moment has a huge impact on how we behave in the future.

-- An ADD child or teen may believe that they’ll fail in school — because that was their experience at some point in the past — so they will not try.
+• An ADD child or teen may believe that they’ll fail in school — because that was their experience at some point in the past — so they will not try.

-- An ADD adult may believe that they are doomed to have poor relationships — again, because that was their experience in the past — so they will engage in the same, repetitive behaviors that impairs their ability to relate to others.
+• An ADD adult may believe that they are doomed to have poor relationships — again, because that was their experience in the past — so they will engage in the same, repetitive behaviors that impairs their ability to relate to others.

-These types of negative thoughts often “just happen,” so we call them Automatic Negative Thoughts.
+These types of negative thoughts often just happen, so we call them Automatic Negative Thoughts.
 When we take the first letter from each word, it spells “ANT.”

-Some people tell me they have trouble talking back to their ANTs because they feel that they are lying to themselves.
+Whenever ANTs creep into the mind, they must be killed.
+We kill them by talking back to them; if we don’t, ANTs become the seeds of future anxiety and depression.
+Some people say they have trouble talking back to their ANTs because they feel that they are lying to themselves.
 Initially they believe that all of their thoughts must be true.

 Killing ADD ANTs: